natcap/invest/doc/api-docs/plugins.rst

 ``MODEL_SPEC``
 ~~~~~~~~~~~~~~
-An instance of :func:`.spec.ModelSpec`.
+An instance of :func:`natcap.invest.spec.ModelSpec`.
 This object stores key information about the model, its inputs, and its outputs.
 See the API documentation for the specifics on instantiating this object.

 ``execute``
 ~~~~~~~~~~~